-Harry and Marv would also likely face aggravated assault charges for threatening to hurt Kevin when they catch him and seriously intending to do him harm.
+Harry and Marv would also likely face felony criminal threat charges for threatening to hurt Kevin when they catch him and seriously intending to do him harm.
 In fact, Harry literally threatens to bite off each of Kevin’s fingers.
 Again this crime could be charged as either a felony or misdemeanor, but in Harry’s case at least, it would probably be a felony.
-As a felony, it can carry a sentence of up to four years.
+As a felony, it can carry a sentence of up to three years.

 Finally, Marv chooses to leave the water on in the basements of all the homes they break into, which would result in additional vandalism charges being brought up against the duo, although Harry could argue that he was not involved with this aspect of the crime and actually fought against it.
 Vandalism that results in more than $400 in damage can be charged as either a misdemeanor or felony, punishable by up to one year in jail if charged as a misdemeanor and three years if charged as felony.